 Lacking enough hydration

 People fail to calculate how much water they should bring.
 They just bring a water filter and think everything will work out.
-People forget that water is life and not everyone is able to find a water source in the wild.
+People forget that water is life and not everyone can find a water source in the wild.
 If you want to stay hydrated, you should bring more water than you need.
 You can’t go out into the woods hoping you will find a water stream along the way.
 That’s just wishful thinking and the wilderness doesn’t work like that.
-Bring water with you, unless you know for certain there’s a river or lake ahead and you know how to find it.
+Bring water with you, unless you know for sure there’s a river or lake ahead and you know how to find it.

-When it comes to exploring the outdoors this is one of the most common hiking mistakes.
+When it comes to exploring the outdoors, this is one of the most common hiking mistakes.
 Traveling through the wilderness requires for you to learn how to use all your senses.
 Understanding that hearing and smell should also be exploited when exploring the great outdoors is a must.
 The more you learn to merge these three senses, the more you will be able to enjoy the environment, but also make it safer when navigating through.
 Most people only use their eyes, even though sometimes they have a restricted range of sight.

 Understanding trail difficulty

 Beginners tend to act like children when exploring the great outdoors.
 They often overrate their hiking abilities and physical condition.
 Don’t make the same hiking mistakes as them and research the trail before you hike.
-A general rule states that one should start on easier trail until he or she can work their way up.
+A general rule states that one should start on an easier trail until he or she can work their way up.
 Don’t try difficult trails at first because you might not make it back.